socketsupply/socket/README.md

 ### 🧪 Testing

 `Socket` provides a built-in `test runner` similar to `node:test` which outputs the test results in [TAP](https://testanything.org/) format.
- You can also check: [`test/`](test/) for the unit and integration test suite.
+ You can also check [`test/`](test/) for the unit and integration test suite.

 ### 🙏 Contributing

 We welcome contributions from everyone!
-Please check our [Contributing Guide](CONTRIBUTING.md) to learn more.
+Please check our [Contribution Guide](CONTRIBUTING.md) to learn more.
 Don't hesitate to stop by [Discord](https://discord.com/invite/YPV32gKCsH) and ask the team about your issue and if someone is already working on it.
 Please connect with any current project contributors: [@heapwolf][0], [@jwerle][1], [@chicoxyzzy][2], or [@dj_rocktimus][3] if you want to contribute to the `Socket Runtime` project itself.
 Thank you for your interest in reporting/fixing issues and contributing to `Socket`!